-By definition – or at least by my definition – a business travel hack is a tip, activity or technique that a business traveler employs to make their work travel go a little smoother, a little easier and a lot more hassle-free.
+By definition – or at least by our definition – a business travel hack is a tip, activity or technique that a business traveler employs to make their work travel go a little smoother, a little easier and a lot more hassle-free.

 Important: These travel hacks, while typically used by business travelers also apply to leisure travel, so keep reading!

 - Business Travel Hacks #1: Stick with a single Airline, Hotel, and Rental Car company.
 Since you’re going to be traveling, you might as well get some points for it.
 Your company policies may make this more difficult but do your best to stick w/ a single Airline, Hotel and Rental Car company.
 You can accumulate points and status quicker this way.For example, I typically travel Southwest Airlines (sometimes Delta), stay in Hilton Hotels, and rent w/ National.
 Southwest offers early boarding privileges (which helps you get the best seat and stow your bag) for status holders.
 Hilton gives all kinds of privileges like free breakfast, upgrades, extra points, snacks, etc to their higher tier members.
 And w/ National you can often get free upgrades to nicer cars.
 Delta will start to give you upgrades to first class depending on your status and availability.The serious business travel hacker always gets his/her points!